PREVIOUS

 PART III: AFTER THE UNSEALING OF THE BLACK MAGE

-Chapter 38: Yum Yum Island
+Chapter 37: Yum Yum Island

 (A/N: Like Reverse City, Yum Yum Island was retroactively added to the Arcane River in the RISE update as level 215 content in order to bridge Chu Chu Island at level 210 and Lachelein at level 220.
 Yum Yum Island continued setting up Kaling as an antagonist in the Grandis storyline and established a timeline regarding when the Alliance sent their advance guard that caught up with the Adversary during the events of Esfera.
+The storyline also received a revamp in the NEXT update, which made some minor story changes to be consistent with the Shangri-La storyline.

 Similar to Reverse City, Yum Yum Island is technically an optional area, which means that future content is set up so that it’ll create conditional exclusive dialogue depending on whether or not you completed this area.
 However, I’ll be treating it as canon that we did go to Yum Yum Island, and I’ll add all the conditional dialogue for both completing and not completing this region in the author notes of those relevant sections.)

-As the Adversary began preparations to leave Chu Chu Island, they were contacted by Chief Lyon, who asked them to come back to the village.
-He explained that behind Chu Chu Village, there was a forest where the mushrooms grew wild.
-Because of its distance, the townspeople stayed away from the area.
-However, a few days ago, they had heard an incredibly loud roar, along with a quake which had made them believe that all of Chu Chu Island was sinking.
+As the Adversary began making preparations to leave Chu Chu Island, they were contacted by Chief Lyon, who asked them to meet him at the outskirts of the village, as he had a favor to ask of them.
+There, he explained that behind Chu Chu Village, there was a forest filled with mushrooms, which the townspeople stayed away from because of its distance from the village.
+However, he revealed that a few days ago, they had heard an incredibly loud roar from the forest, which had caused a quake so loud that they had feared that all of Chu Chu Island was going to sink.
+Because of this, he asked the Adversary to visit Yum Yum Island in order to investigate the source, as well as to see whether Chu Chu Island was in any danger.

-(A/N: These buttons are the same as the one worn by Kaling, who’s responsible for the events of Yum Yum Island.
-Hoyoung has exclusive dialogue here, in which he notes that the button seems familiar.
+(A/N: Hoyoung has exclusive dialogue here, in which he notes that the button seems familiar.
 Taotie adds that the energy in the button feels familiar, though he can’t recall what it is.
-At the time that this story was released, people believed that it was because the button contained the energy of another one of the Four Perils.
+At the time that this story was released, people believed that it was because the button contained the energy of another one of the Four Perils, as it’s later revealed at the end of the storyline that the person responsible for the events of Yum Yum Island is Kaling, who wears a blue button identical to the one worn by the creatures of Yum Yum Island.

 Please note: the following text contains major spoilers for the Shangri-La storyline.
 If you don’t want spoilers, skip to the end of the author note.